arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Press **CTRL + S** to save the changes.

 <a name="Ex3Task2" />
-#### Task 2 â€“ Publishing a Service with the Windows Azure Tools ####
+#### Task 2 – Publishing a Service with the Microsoft Azure Tools ####

-In this task, you will configure a set of credentials that provide access to your Windows Azure account.
+In this task, you will configure a set of credentials that provide access to your Microsoft Azure account.
 Visual Studio saves this information and allows you to reuse the credentials whenever you need to publish a service, without requiring you to enter your credentials again.

 Then, you will use these credentials to publish the myTODO application directly from Visual Studio.

 1. In **Solution Explorer**, right-click the **MyTodo** cloud project and select **Publish**.

-1. In the **Publish Windows Azure Application** dialog box, click the subscription drop-down list and select **Manage...**.
+1. In the **Publish Microsoft Azure Application** dialog box, click the subscription drop-down list and select **Manage...**.

 	![Manage subscriptions](Images/manage-subscriptions.png?raw=true)

 	_Manage subscriptions_

-1. In the **Manage Windows Azure Subscriptions** dialog box, select the **Certificates** tab and click **Import...**.
+1. In the **Manage Microsoft Azure Subscriptions** dialog box, select the **Certificates** tab and click **Import...**.

 	![Import Subscription](Images/import-subscription.png?raw=true)

 	_Import Subscription_

-1. In the **Import Windows Azure Subscriptions** dialog box, click **Browse...**, locate the publish-settings file you downloaded in the previous exercise, select it and click **Open**.
+1. In the **Import Microsoft Azure Subscriptions** dialog box, click **Browse...**, locate the publish-settings file you downloaded in the previous exercise, select it and click **Open**.
 Then click **Import**.

 	> **Note:** It is recommended that you delete the publish-settings file after you import those settings.
 Because the management certificate includes security credentials, it should not be accessed by unauthorized users.
-If you need information about your subscriptions, you can get it from the Windows Azure Management Portal or the Microsoft Online Services Customer Portal.
+If you need information about your subscriptions, you can get it from the Microsoft Azure Management Portal or the Microsoft Online Services Customer Portal.

 	![Select and import subscription file](Images/import-subscription-2.png?raw=true)

 	_Select and import subscription file_

 1. Click **Close**.
-Back in the **Publish Windows Azure Application** dialog box, select the subscription created from the publish-settings file and click **Next**.
+Back in the **Publish Microsoft Azure Application** dialog box, select the subscription created from the publish-settings file and click **Next**.

 	![Signing in](Images/waz-sign-in.png?raw=true)

 	_Signing in_

-1. In the **Common Settings** tab, notice that the dialog populates the drop-down list labeled **Cloud Service** with the information for all the services configured in your Windows Azure account.
+1. In the **Common Settings** tab, notice that the dialog populates the drop-down list labeled **Cloud Service** with the information for all the services configured in your Microsoft Azure account.
 Select the cloud service in this list where you wish to deploy the application.

 1. Make sure the **Environment** is set to _Production_ and the **Build Configuration** to _Release_.
 Also, set the **Service Configuration** to _Cloud_.